Preston-Landers/pyuac/README.md

 This package provides a way to invoke User Access Control (UAC) in Windows from Python.

-This allows a Python process to elevate itself to Administrator level rights using the UAC prompt.
+This allows a Python process to re-spawn a new process with Administrator level rights using the UAC prompt.
+Note that the original process is not elevated; a new process is created.

 ## Quick Usage